mothur/mothur.github.io/_wiki/chimera.pintail.md

 ### quantile

-You can upload a file containing the quantiles information for your template file to increase speed.
-Mothur can generate this for you but it takes a VERY long time.
+You can upload a file containing the quantiles information for your template file to increase speed. mothur can generate this for you but it takes a VERY long time.
 Note that when you use the filter, mask or mask and filter you need to select the appropriate quantile file.
 The filter parameter makes the quantile file generated specific to the query set